Carers Support group

 We hold the Carers' Group meetings on the first Wednesday of each month, one month in the afternoon and the following month in the evening to give more carers the opportunity to meet up.

-The evening meetings are held at Sessions House, facilitated by Mary Macan, and the afternoon meetings are held at Home Farm Trust (HFT) facilitated by Gill Wood.
+The evening meetings are facilitated by Mary Macan, and the afternoon meeting are facilitated by Gill Wood.

 We want carers to have to oportunity to meet up with other carers, to share information and experiences, and to discuss relavent issues or any worries or concerns.